 indicted the previous year by John de Livesey in connection with the death of Adam, his brother and heir, and probably the assault was

 connected with this event.
 John succeeded Geoffrey and died about 1504, when his son Giles inherited the estate.
 He married Alice,

 daughter of John Talbot, of Samlesbury, in 1494, and died in 1521, his son James being 19 years of age.
 James married Alice Rishton of

-Ponthalgh and had a son, Richard, who contributed to the national fund for defense against the Armada in 1588.
+Ponthalgh and had a son, Richard, who contributed to the national fund for defence against the Armada in 1588.
 On his death at

 pedigree in 1613 and died childless in 1619.
-The Manor passed to Ralph, younger son of John Livesey of South Wykeham, Lincs.
-A brother of
+The Manor passed to Ralph, younger son of John Livesey of South Wykeham, Lincs., a brother

-James Livesey of Livesey.
-Another Ralph followed and was Governor of Blackburn Grammar School for many years.
+of James Livesey of Livesey.
+Another Ralph followed and was governor of Blackburn Grammar School for many years.

 Another branch of the Livesey family was found at Sidebight in Rishton, and descended from Thomas, brother of Giles, and a son of John